-BBQ Slow Cooker Pulled Pork
+The Best Slow Cooker Pulled Pork

-Slow Cooker Pulled Pork is perfect for BBQ season or to be enjoyed anytime you crave some juicy, out of this world meat.
+Also, pulled pork is perfect for BBQ season or to be enjoyed anytime you crave some juicy, out-of-this-world meat.
 It also makes for a great freezer meal.
-You can make one big batch of this, store the leftovers, and use them up for the rest of the week in various dishes.
+You can make one big batch of this, store the leftovers.
+Then, use them up for the rest of the week in various dishes.

 What is pulled pork?